MJmaolu/evolution_TuMV_in_A.thaliana_Epigenetic_Mutants/README.md

 Scripts used to analyse the RNAseq data of the project

-- From preprocessing the raw fastqs to call the variants with `LoFreq`
+- From preprocessing the raw fastqs to call the variants with `LoFreq`: `preprocess_rawData.sh`